 4. Practice Makes Perfect

 You might set up or “strew” some toys to engage their interest and see if they naturally want to play independently.
-That way the decision to play independently is their own and not you forcing them to do it.
-You want to entice them and intrigue them so that they can’t help but want to go and play.
+That way, the decision to play independently is their own, not you forcing them to do it.
+You want to entice and intrigue them so that they cannot help but want to go and play.

-Try and set up some time each day where you encourage independent play, and increase the time as they become more comfortable playing independently.
-The time frame will also depend on their concentration level, so don’t force them if they can’t retain focus or are becoming distressed.
+Try and set up some time each day to encourage independent play, and increase the time as they become more comfortable playing independently.
+The time frame will also depend on their concentration level, so don’t force them if they cannot focus or are becoming distressed.
 We want playtime to be fun, not something to endure.

-Although independent play is important, playing independently doesn’t mean they have to play alone, although your child might prefer this.
+Although independent play is important, playing independently doesn’t mean they have to play alone, although your child might prefer it.
 Take their emotional cues to see how comfortable they are and meet their needs accordingly.
-Your child might like you nearby, but they can still be playing independently, even with you nearby.
+Your child might like you nearby, but they can still play independently, even with you nearby.

-The whole aim of independent play is to allow your child to work at his or her own pace to process and explore the things that are important to them.
-The process of play builds those skills, which I mentioned earlier, like imagination, problem-solving, etc. However, there is also a benefit to caregivers in that you also get a chance to take a break for a few minutes.
+The whole aim of independent play is to allow your child to work at their own pace to process and explore the things that are important to them.
+The process of play builds skills I mentioned earlier, like imagination, problem-solving, etc. However, there is also a benefit to caregivers in that you can take a break for a few minutes.

-Having time where we each explore our own needs is important in self-care and respect for our own emotions.
-This acknowledgment of each other’s desire for time alone or time to process our day can help build strong and mutually respectful relationships.
-So try these tips and see whether you can introduce some more independent play at your house.
+Having time where we each explore our needs is important in self-care and respect for our emotions.
+Acknowledging each other’s desire for time alone or to process our day can help build strong and mutually respectful relationships.
+So try these tips and introduce some more independent play at your house.